ElPsyKurisu/piec/docs/source/index.rst

 that enables scientists to quickly test and build new experimental setups.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+For an outline of the source code check out the :doc:`modules` section

 .. note::